amirhossein-razlighi/N4DE/README.md

 <br>

 ## Data
 Please download the provided dataset and put them under the `data/` folder in root of the project.
-You can download the dataset from [xxxx]().
+You can download the dataset from [HuggingFace Datasets](https://huggingface.co/datasets/AmirHossein-razlighi/N4DE).

 ## Setting up the environment
 ```bash